-The Manchester Small-Scale Experimental Machine, nicknamed ‘Baby’, was the first computer to store and run a program.
+The Manchester Small-Scale Experimental Machine, nicknamed ‘Baby’, was the first computer to store and run a program from memory, just like most computers today.
 Watch volunteers run our replica Baby and see how far computing has come since 1948.

-The original Baby computer was built at the University of Manchester using technology developed for Second World War radar and communications equipment.
+The original Baby computer was built at the University of Manchester with technology used in Second World War radar and communications equipment.

 Baby was just a prototype, but it led to the development of the Ferranti Mark 1, the world’s first commercially available computer.

-Our replica was built in 1998 from original parts to mark the 50th anniversary of the world’s first stored-program computer.
+Our replica was built in 1998, using vintage electronic components and with guidance from the original designers, to mark the 50th anniversary of Baby—the world’s first stored-program computer.
 The original no longer exists, so this is the closest you’ll get to an important piece of computing history, which took place right here in Manchester.